-State Journal (WI), The Platteville Journal (Platteville, WI and surrounding areas).
+Public Notices informing communities of the Public Input Sessions were published in the State's newspaper of record, the Wisconsin State Journal and the Wisconsin Public Meeting Notices webpage.
 Information about the Public Input Sessions was emailed to state stakeholders.

-Accommodations, such as translation/interpretation services or for persons with disabilities, for the Public Input Sessions were available upon request and all Public Input Sessions were held at accessible venues.
+Accommodations, such as translation/interpretation services for non-English speakers or for persons with disabilities, for the Public Input Sessions were available upon request and all Public Input Sessions were held at accessible venues.